We found 4 providers with an interest in gastrointestinal problems near Portsmouth, RI.

-Dr. Sheldon Lidofsky is an adult gastroenterology specialist.
-Dr. Lidofsky graduated from SUNY Downstate Medical Center College of Medicine.
-His residency was performed at Jacobi Medical Center.
-He has a special interest in inflammatory bowel disease and liver disease.
-He is an in-network provider for Medicare insurance.
-Dr. Lidofsky's hospital/clinic affiliations include The Miriam Hospital, Rhode Island Hospital, and Women & Infants Hospital of Rhode Island.
+Dr. Sheldon Lidofsky practices adult gastroenterology in Providence, RI, East Greenwich, RI, and Portsmouth, RI.
+After attending SUNY Downstate Medical Center College of Medicine for medical school, Dr. Lidofsky completed his residency training at Jacobi Medical Center.
+In his practice, he is particularly interested in inflammatory bowel disease and liver disease.
+He accepts Medicare insurance.
+Dr. Lidofsky is professionally affiliated with The Miriam Hospital, Rhode Island Hospital, and Women & Infants Hospital of Rhode Island.

 Relevant Interests: , inflammatory bowel disease

 Conditions / Treatments

 The gastrointestinal system, or GI tract, is the name given to a collection of organs that work together to digest food.
 These organs fit together in a long tube, running from the mouth to the anus, and include the esophagus, stomach, and intestines, among others.
 With so many parts working together, complicated by today’s busy lifestyles and diets, digestive problems are common.
 As many as 1 in 3 Americans have a digestive or GI disorder.
 There are a huge variety of digestive problems, but the most common are IBS, constipation, GERD, hemorrhoids, and ulcers.